 There are two general balance sheet models: a vertical format and a horizontal format.
-For the N.V. and B.V., large and medium-sized companies must use balance sheet model A (a vertical format) or model B (a horizontal format) (article 1-1 BMJ).
-Small companies may also use Model C (a vertical format) and model D (a horizontal format) (article 1-2 BMJ).
+For the N.V. and B.V., large and medium-sized entities must use balance sheet model A (a vertical format) or model B (a horizontal format) (article 1-1 BMJ).
+Small entities may also use Model C (a vertical format) and model D (a horizontal format) (article 1-2 BMJ), which are simplified models.
 Reference is made to Appendix 2 of this publication.